Mature Masculine

 Time: Grief cannot be rushed.
 It takes as long as it takes.

-Expression: Grief needs outlet.
+Expression: Grief needs an outlet.
 Tears.
 Sound.
 Movement.
 Writing.
 Let it out of the body before it poisons from within.

 Grief and Strength

 The Warrior who can grieve is more powerful, not less.
-He knows he can survive loss because he has survived it—fully, consciously, without hiding from what it demanded.
+He knows he can survive loss because he has survived it, fully, consciously, without hiding from what it demanded.

 When Grief Returns